a-maffei/space-memory-game/README.md

 # Memory Game in Space

 A classic memory game: you get presented with a set of cards of even number and your mission is to find couples of matching images.
-The pictures all come from space ✨
+The pictures all come from space (and from the Pexels photo API) ✨

 Building this game (as a week-long side project during my bootcamp) was an opportunity to practice first-hand and learn more about:
-- Working with an external API (Pexels), which required to use authorization headers
+- Working with an external API, which also required to use authorization headers
 - Passing props, ensuring they are the right ones by using propTypes
 - Implementing React hooks, including creating custom ones
 - Building flexible and reusable React components